I bet you didn’t know there was a corner fireplace in this room. And did you know that it was once a family room?

 By removing the corner fireplace, it allowed more room for a dining table and it opened up the whole space.

-So let’s go through the rest of the before photos.
-This room connects the kitchen to the hallway and also a door to the basement.
-Also doors to outside.
+This room connects the kitchen to the hallway, a door to the basement and to the back deck.

 It seemed odd to me that there was a TV on one wall with a couch on the other wall and the middle of the room was a busy traffic zone.